robbasilona/csidevise-archived/README.md

+# RefuGeo
-# up-csi x DevCon-Devise
+## up-csi x DevCon-Devise
-Evacuation suggestor app
+RefuGeo is an application that aims to help people manage their resources, promote effective people relocation by providing evacuation recommendations, and provide insights with regards to disaster preparedness and public safety.

 DevCon Devise 2016